DanOrlovsky/danorlovsky.github.io/_posts/2020-12-21-setup-your-development-environment.markdown

 Now:

 1. Create a new file (ctrl-n)
-2. At the bottom-right hand corner, you click the label that says: "plain text"
+2. At the bottom-right hand corner, click the label that says: "plain text"
 3. In the search bar that opens up, search and select "html"
 4. Copy and paste this code directly into the editor: